NordicHPC/sonar/doc/NEW-FORMAT.md

 ### Type: `SampleSystem`

 This object describes the state of the node independently of the jobs running on it.
+Generally these are independent of cgroup or other resource partitioning.

-NOTE: Other node-wide fields will be added (e.g. for other load averages, additional memory measures, for I/O and for energy).
+NOTE: Other node-wide fields will be added (e.g. for additional memory measures, for I/O and for energy).

 NOTE: The sysinfo for the node provides the total memory; available memory = total - used.